Oluwatomi01/Airline-Tweet-Classifier/README.md

-Here’s a clean, professional, and recruiter-friendly `README.md` you can use on GitHub for **Project 3 – Sentiment Analysis of Airline Tweets**.
-It follows the same format as your earlier projects and showcases your skills clearly:

----

 # Project 3: Airline Tweet Classifier

 This is the third project in my 2-week data challenge focused on building and sharing end-to-end data projects.